LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 title: FHIR Validation Guide
 description: FHIR Validation Guide
 date:   2020-01-17 15:45:00 -0400
-permalink: /fhirvalidationguide/
+permalink: /FHIRValidationGuide/
 ---

 ## Overview

-The FHIR validation component (FHIRValidator) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.
+The IBM FHIR Server Validation component (FHIRValidator) provides Java APIs for validating FHIR resources using constraints specified in their corresponding structure definitions.
 For example, in the Patient resource, we have the following constraint:

 ```
 @Constraint(